ahmedexel/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment

+This is a visual program that uses ac dc touch too much to create a reactive image.

+We split the creating of the program into individual parts so that each one of us had an input the project.

+Malek decided to create the discoball
+Riley added the stickman
+Ahmed implemented the speakers therefore we worked on this project together

+Upon reflectong on the project we believe there was room for improvement.
+Our time management was extremely poor as we delayed working on this project for time.
+There were many additional features we wanted to add such as a background image, extra reactive elements,

 # Instructions